tangentsoft/pidp8i/doc/os8-run.md

 which creates this disk programmatically based on the user's configuration choices.
 This has many virtues:

-*   The OS/8 system media is created from pristine source media, rather than being built up in an undocumented *ad hoc* fashion.
+*   The OS/8 system media is created from pristine distribution media, rather than being built up in an undocumented *ad hoc* fashion.

 *   The build sequence is documented in the source code of `mkos8`, rather than being a mysterious product of history, most of which